-De Dochter van de Korenaar
+Family Owned: De Dochter van de Korenaar

-First up is this unique family owned craft beer brewery in Baarle-Hertog.
+Next on the list is this unique family owned craft beer brewery in Baarle-Hertog.
 There’s no easy way to explain the messy borders of Baarle-Hertog, but basically it's a tiny little region in the Netherlands near the Belgian border that’s actually Belgium.
 There aren’t many cross-border villages in the world, so it’s worth going to the village alone and popping into the brewery while you’re there.
 But the brewery itself is a good attraction too.

 They brew all their hoppy IPA’s at their brewery, plus a good range of wood-aged beers.
 While they’re mostly on the map for their hoppy beers, you’ll find dry malt and stouts to try here as well.

 Their brewery tour also offers the most beer on this list.
 You’ll get three beers and one wood aged beer on their basic tour.